$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: -deformations of zigzag algebras

 We say that $A$ is {\it intrinsically formal} if it admits no nontrivial $A_\infty$-deformations. \end{defn}

-Note that a graded algebra $A$ may be viewed as a bigraded algebra by assigning each element in $A^i$ the bidegree $(i, -i)$.
-The following useful criterion for intrinsic formality will be used. \begin{thm}[{\cite[Cor.~4]{Kad} and \cite[Thm.~4.7]{ST}}] Let $A$ be a graded algebra.
-If $\HH^{2,q}(A, A) = 0$ for each $q>0$, then $A$ is intrinsically formal. \end{thm}
+Notice that a graded algebra $A$ may be viewed as a bigraded algebra by assigning each element in $A^i$ the bidegree $(i, -i)$.
+The following useful criterion for intrinsic formality will be used. \begin{thm}[{\cite[Cor.~4]{Kad}, \cite[Thm.~4.7]{ST} and \cite[Cor.~5.4]{RW}}] Let $A$ be a graded algebra.
+If we have $\HH^{2,q}(A, A) = 0$ for all positive integers $q$, then $A$ is intrinsically formal. \end{thm}